This post may contain affiliate links. See my disclosure for more information.

 I like to eat them alongside a sandwich at lunchtime, or with burgers or hot dogs for dinner.
 But to be honest, I find myself snatching a couple out of the fridge throughout the day or late at night when I crave something crunchy.

 They are perfect for customizing, too.
 I’ve made them with nothing but sliced cucumbers.
 But I usually add some sliced onion and garlic cloves.
 If I have fresh dill on hand, I sometimes throw in a sprig or two.
-You could add sliced sweet or hot peppers, or any variety of herbs.
+You could add sliced sweet or hot peppers, too.

 I’ll tell ya a little tip, too.
 As my jar gets empty, I add more cucumber slices to the brine.
 It’s goodness that just keeps on giving!